umermir008/AI-FASHION-HUB/README.md

 This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to:
-1. Fork the project
-2. Create a feature branch
-3. Submit a pull request

-## 📧 Contact

-For questions or support, please reach out through the website's contact form.

----

-**Built with ❤️ for the future of fashion technology**

 *Powered by AI and designed for tomorrow's fashion experiences*